 Halley's Comet passed near Earth.
 Easing widespread fears, although its tail brushed the planet, it did not cause any harm or a doomsday scenario.
 Halley's Comet is a famous periodic comet, known for its regular appearances in Earth's night sky, making it a celestial event of great historical and scientific interest.

-"The Nine Sovereigns at Windsor", all present for the funeral of King Edward VII In 1910, represents one of the largest gatherings of European royalty in that period of history.
+"The Nine Sovereigns at Windsor", all present on May 20, 1910 for the funeral of King Edward VII.
+It represents one of the largest gatherings of European royalty in that period of history.